AutodeskGames/stingray-docs/source/stingray_help/deploying/platform_support/reqs_android.md

 -	Make sure that the `JAVA_HOME` environment variable is set to point to the correct installation folder.
 For example, `C:\Program Files\Java\jdk1.8.0_80`.
 -	Make sure that the `ANDROID_HOME` environment variable is set to point to the correct installation folder.
 For example, `C:\Program Files (x86)\Android\android-sdk`.
 -	Find the `adb.exe` tool in your Android SDK installation directory, and add its location to your `PATH` environment variable.
 This tool is typically found under `%ANDROID_HOME%\platform-tools`, but it may be in a different location on your system.
+For example, `D:\android\tools_r25.2.3-windows\platform-tools`.

 ## Default keystore for app signing